samir-s-hassan/basic-song-searcher/README.md

 ## How to run app

+1. Run "npm install" to get the package and dependencies for this project
-1. Run "node app.js" from the root of the project repository
+2. Run "node app.js" from the root of the project repository
-2. The app will run on a localhost which you can paste the link of in your browser
+3. The app will run on a localhost which you can paste the link of in your browser
-3. Use the app!
+4. Use the app!

 ## Video Walkthrough